marco262/my_wiki/data/onednd/subclass/life-domain.md

 ### 3rd Level: Preserve Life

 As part of casting a prepared Abjuration spell from the Divine spell list, you can expend uses of Channel Divinity to create a spell slot to use for the casting.
 You must expend a number of Channel Divinity uses equal to the spell's level.
-For example, you can expend one use of Channel Divinity to create a 1st-level spell slot for a casting of _[Shield of Faith](/onednd/spell/Shield of Faith)_ if you have that spell prepared.
+For example, you can expend one use of Channel Divinity to create a 1st-level spell slot for a casting of _[[[spell:Shield of Faith]]]_ if you have that spell prepared.

 ### 6th Level: Blessed Healer